Leadership: Founder, Gregory Vigneaux, M.S.

 Complex Adaptive Systems in Emergency Management, Joint Centre for Disaster Research, Massey University, NZ, 2017

-Gregory Vigneaux on a wildfire in Idaho with the Alpine Hotshots.
+Gregory Vigneaux on a wildfire in Northern Idaho

-Gregory Vigneaux on the Slide Fire on the San Bernerdino National Forest on the Big Bear Hotshts.
+Gregory Vigneaux on the Slide Fire on the San Bernardino National Forest on the Big Bear Hotshts.

 Gregory Vigneaux igniting a prescribed fire with a drip torch with the Cape Cod National Seashore Fire Crew.